haosulab/ManiSkill/examples/baselines/experimental/sac_moe/README.md

 ## State Based RL

-Below is a sample of various commands you can run to train a state-based policy to solve various tasks with beta playground.
+Below is a sample of various commands you can run to train a state-based policy to solve various tasks with SAC MoE.
 Note that control modes can be changed and can be important for improving sample efficiency.

 ```bash
 python sac_moe.py --env_id="PushT-v1" \